 When we found the Malenka Hostel, we settled in and connected to the WiFi to plan our time in Quito.

-Upon an extensive google, we deemed it might be possible to do everything we wanted, in one day.
-We decided to make it fun and challenged ourselves to do Ecuador’ capital city in 24 hours with a budget of $24.
+Upon an extensive Google, we deemed it might be possible to do everything we wanted, in one day.
+We decided to make it fun and challenged ourselves to do Ecuador’s capital city in 24 hours with a budget of $24.

-Quito is the first UNESCO world heritage (for a city) due to the landscape, the shape of the city and because it has the most well preserved old town in the world.
+Quito was the first capital city in the world to be listed as a UNESCO World Heritage Site, due to the landscape, and the shape of the city and because it has the most well-preserved old town in the world.
 So there’s a lot to see and do.
 Would we be successful?
 Read on to find out.

 From Otavalo to Quito: